adeola2310/Which-FE/README.md

 ## **Proposed Improvement**
-* Added a loader before displaying list of numbers
+* Add a loader before displaying list of numbers
-* Write a test for button to show the border-color when clicked.